Become a Surgical Technologist

 The Surgical Technologist program at Swedish Institute provides students with the knowledge and hands-on training that helps prepare them for entry into this in-demand field and be an integral part of the surgical team in a variety of perioperative settings.

 State of New York average

 What to Expect in the Surgical Technologist Program

-The Surgical Technologist program is available in a 94.5-quarter (21 month) course sequence.
-Swedish Institute’s Surgical Technologist classes are held during weekday daytime hours so that you can begin your career in as little as 21 months.
+The Surgical Technologist program is available in a 94.5-quarter (21 months) course sequence.
+Swedish Institute’s Surgical Technologist classes are held during weekday daytime hours so that you can begin your career as a Surgical Technologist in as little as 21 months.

-We teach our students the core competencies that will make them successful in a team environment, working collaboratively and communicating effectively with surgeons, nurses, healthcare teams, patients and their families.
+We teach our Surgical Technologist students the core competencies that will make them successful in a team environment, working collaboratively and communicating effectively with surgeons, nurses, healthcare teams, patients, and their families.
 As a Surgical Technologist student, you will gain an in-depth understanding of basic anatomy and physiology, aseptic techniques and infection control, and general and specialized surgical procedures.
-You will then practice what you learned in your lecture classes by performing simulated operating room exercises in our program’s laboratory classes.
+You will then practice what you learned in your lecture classes by performing simulated operating room exercises in our Surgical Technologist program’s laboratory classes.